by: Colin E. Flora

 On this point, Judge Mathias and I are in complete agreement.
 In his dissenting opinion Judge Mathias contended that to rely upon the actions of the truck driver getting out of his vehicle and surveying the area to be the sole basis for finding a duty is to lead to an unjust result.
 Judge Mathias found that to hold this truck driver liable where others who simply wave a car into the intersection have no such duty is to penalize a driver who has done more to insure the safety of the other drivers.
 On this point I could not agree more with Judge Mathias.
 To determine that this case does not have great applicability going forward is to create an extremely unjust result for the truck driver.
 Put simply, the danger in the case is not its decision but is to narrowly constrain it for future use.

 While the Court explicitly states that the courtesy wave alone is never sufficient to create a duty, I think it to be short sighted for a court or anyone else to interpret this language as meaning that a duty is only formed when the signaling driver takes such extreme measures as the truck driver did here.
-It is my reading of the opinion that the Court has left open for future analysis the issue as to whether the position of the signaling driver, especially if that driver is in a higher elevated vehicle, is sufficient to create a duty.
+It is my reading of the opinion that the Court has left open for future analysis the issue as to whether the position of the signaling driver, especially if that driver is in a higher-elevation vehicle, is sufficient to create a duty.

 - Jenny Montgomery, Tort Law Case Tests Boundaries of ‘Duty’, The Indiana Lawyer, Vol. 23, No. 1, at 1 & 19.